AnYuan/Deep-Learning/README.md

 # Deep-Learning
-My solutions for the programming assignments
+My solutions for the programming assignments in Coursera.